jacebrowning/datafiles/README.md

 ## Installation

 Because datafiles relies on dataclasses and type annotations, Python 3.7+ is required.
-Install it directly into an activated virtual environment:
+Install this library directly into an activated virtual environment:

 ```
 $ pip install datafiles